-I replaced the HDD of the iMac (24-inch, Mid 2007), so I will explain the procedure at that time in detail with photos.
+Since I replaced the HDD of iMac (21.5-inch, Late 2009), I will explain the procedure at that time in detail with photos.

 - Advantages and disadvantages (risks) of replacing the iMac internal HDD